We talk about being one race but if we meant it, it would mean we would have to suffer along with each other.

 What We Pay Attention To

 Would we be a better society if we only get what we want?
 Or is there also a need for ideas that challenge us to grow as a society?
 Empathy needs a certain level of emotional sophistication.
 When a person is killed, there is outrage but not by everyone.
 Not everyone who felt outrage for Marius or Cecil may feel the same for people.
 We may not empathize because they are of another group, another race, or another gender.
-We make them into this "other," less than human.
-They become "them," rather than people, they become "those people."
-Their deaths don't count, it's happening too often; an abstract statistic rather than a tragedy.
-Not murder but slaughter — like animals.
+We make them into this "other" — less than human.
+They become "them;" rather than people, they become "those people."
+Their deaths don't count, it happens too often.
+It's an abstract statistic rather than a tragedy.
+Rather than murder, it becomes slaughter — like animals, all looking the same.

-We talk about being one race but if we meant it, it would mean we would have to suffer along with everyone.
-We can be angry about Marius because it doesn't make us feel bad or guilty — "Those people are the bad guys, not us."
-We can be mad because we don't have anything vested in it, we are not exposing ourselves or putting ourselves out there.
-Being angry about the death of a person can cause us to feel grief, guilt, and responsibility — and this causes a storm of arguments because we can be the bad guys.
-Because we do need to put ourselves out there and we do have a vested interest.
+We talk about being one race but if we meant it, it would mean we would have to suffer along with each other.
+We can be angry about Marius because it doesn't make us feel bad or guilty, we have no skin in the game.
+We are not exposing ourselves or putting ourselves out there.
+Being angry about the death of a person causes arguments because it's something we can feel guilty and responsible about.
 We can't sit on the sidelines and hide, we're forced to expose ourselves and our feelings to others, and their feelings onto ourselves.

 Empathy Is Evolved Sympathy